 Before moving to Bocconi, Catherine held professorships at the University of Oxford, Vrije Universiteit Amsterdam, and visiting posts at UCLA and the University of Vienna.
 She serves as the Chair of the Advisory Board of the WZB Berlin, Member of the Board of Trustees of the Hertie School, Member of the Advisory Board of the Juan March Institute at Carlos II University, and Member of the European Integration Committee of the Dutch Advisory Council on Foreign Affairs.
-She also is an academic advisor to the Bertelsmann Foundation and Social Europe.
+She also is an academic advisor to the Bertelsmann Foundation, Social Europe and the Lill Institute for Public Value at Oxford University.

 Catherine’s academic work delves into the complexities of democratic politics and political economy, focussing on themes like populism, public service provision, political corruption and migration.
 Notably, her book Euroscepticism and the Future of European Integration (Oxford University Press, 2018) received the European Union Studies Association’s Best Book in EU Studies Award in 2019 and was listed among the Financial Times‘ top five books on Europe’s future.
 She has also co-authored Political Entrepreneurs: The Rise of Challenger Parties in Europe (Princeton University Press, 2020) with Sara Hobolt and Foundations of European Politics: A Comparative Approach (Oxford University Press, 2021, with Sara Hobolt, Sven-Oliver Proksch and Jonathan Slapin).
 Her most recent co-authored book, Money Flows: The Political Consequences of Migrant Remittances (Oxford University Press, 2024, with David Doyle, Katerina Tertytchnaya and Hector Solaz), highlights the unintended and even unexpected political consequences of remittance flows in Central Eastern Europe, the Caucasus, and Central Asia.